AmirRonaghy/ms-data-science-capstone/README.md

 This repository hosts my Master of Science capstone project involving the creation of a document clustering application leveraging natural language processing and machine learning in Python.

-The document clustering script is contained in the file titled "NASA_project_model_lda_kmeans_revised2".
+The document clustering script is contained in the file titled "NASA_project_model_lda_kmeans_revised2.py".
 To run the this script, you will need Python 3.7 and above and an active network connection.

 Follow the instructions below:

-1) Download the "NASA_project_model_lda_kmeans_revised2" script file to your desktop.
+1) Download "NASA_project_model_lda_kmeans_revised2.py".

 2) Ensure the following modules have been installed: